filipatrabucho/filipatrabucho/README.md

 ###

-<h5 align="left">🤟 I'm Ana and from Portugal<br>💻 I currently work with laravel and reactjs<br>🌍 I like traveling, getting to know new cultures<br>⛺ Outdoor person, camping, sailing<br>💥 Always looking to get out of my comfort zone and learn from experience<br>🎮 Gamer in my spare free time</h5>
+<p align="left">🤟 I'm Ana and from Portugal<br>💻 I currently work with laravel and reactjs<br>🌍 I like traveling, getting to know new cultures<br>⛺ Outdoor person, camping, sailing<br>💥 Always looking to get out of my comfort zone and learn from experience<br>🎮 Gamer in my spare free time</p>

 ###